mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 ## Test

 A good IDE like VS Code is your best friend to assess the outcome of `auto`.
-However, you can check the types using functions in `<type_traits>` header:
+However, you can check the types using metafunctions in `<type_traits>` header:

 ```cpp
 #include <type_traits>